 Shopping for back to school supplies?
 Below is a list for the Kindergarten, 2nd and 3rd grade general supplies per grade.
 Teachers will then have individual requests for their classroom when letters are mailed home late August.
 1st Grade list will be in the teacher welcome letter mailed home.

 FROM THE OFFICE

 The office would like to have ALL students keep a spare set of changing clothes (shirt, pant, socks, underwear) stored in their locker in case of an accident where the student needs to change.
 This will help with not having to make calls to home!
 Thanks for your cooperation.

 Meet Mrs. Rosen-Leacher!

-I am in my 21st year in education.
-I have served children, staff and families as an at-risk instructor, classroom teacher, assessment coordinator, curriculum director, assistant superintendent and most recently as building principal.
+I am in my 22st year in education.
+I have served children, staff, and families as an at-risk instructor, classroom teacher, assessment coordinator, curriculum director, assistant superintendent and in my current role as building principal.
 I have had many diverse experiences in education throughout my career and outside of the time I spent in the classroom, my greatest joy has been serving as a school principal.
 Being a school principal allows me to utilize my strengths, particularly working with staff and children so each reaches their highest potential.